Description / Characteristics:

 Origin -- Thought to be Turkey or another Middle Eastern country.
 Introduced into England from Smyma, Turkey about 1864 by H. P. Caridia.
 Traceable in Smyma back to about 1740--exact country of origin unknown.
 The Oriental Frill [Classic Frill] is closely related to the Owl and the Turbit (Levi, 1965 - Pictures on this webpage of Wendell M. Levi's Encyclopedia of Pigeon Breeds - Cover and Oriental Frill [Classic Frill] first pages, around page 296).

-The Classic Oriental Frill [Classic Frill] is an exhibition breed of pigeon from the Owl family.
+The Old-Fashioned Oriental Frill / Classic Oriental Frill / Classic Old Frill [Classic Frill] is an exhibition breed of pigeon from the Owl family.
 It is a Turkish breed specially bred for the Ottoman Sultans.
-In its homeland it is known as Hünkari: the bird of the Sultans.
+In its homeland it is known as Hünkari: the bird of the Sultans in its native area of Turkey.
 It is known that upon the sultans' request a special breed of pigeon was bred in the Manisa Palace.
 (Manisa is an old Ottoman city in western Turkey).
+The palace was first built in 1403 and was famous for hosting the Sultan’s sons during their education.
+The palace was later destroyed during the war of independence at the end of the 15th century.
 The pigeon breeders of the sultan developed this unique breed of pigeon.
 For centuries the breed was kept away from the common people.
-This is one of the reasons why Hünkari is still known as the bird of the sultans in its homeland.
-The white spots on the tail is called "the seal of the Sultan".
+This is one of the reasons why Hünkari is still known as the "Bird of the Sultans" in its homeland.
+The white spots on the tail is called "the Seal of the Sultan".
 That's why it is an important feature in the standard of the Satinettes and Blondinettes.
 (Wikipedia 2024, Old Fashioned Oriental Frill - Old Fashioned Oriental Frill - Wikipedia ).

 Oriental Frills [Classic Frill] are part of the Short-faced breed, known as "The Gems of the Orient", because they originated in the East.
 The varieties of these exquisite birds are numerous (Watamough, 1960).

-Oriental Frills [Classic Frill] have been in the United States at least since 1879, when "Crested Turbiteens" were exhibited at a New York show.
+Oriental Frills [Classic Frill] were first exhibited in The National Columbarian Society (precursor to the NPA) in 1879 in the United States of America, when "Crested Turbiteens" were exhibited at a New York show.
 They have always been popular.
 The American Oriental Frill Club, which sponsored the Classic Old Frills [Classic Frill], was organized in 1893 (Levi, 1965).

 The Classic Oriental Frill [Classic Frill] had been essentially abandoned in the United States (in the middle of the 1900s) and the breed was not recognized by the NPA, so the population was small.
 Everyone was breeding Modern Oriental Frills instead.
 (Sell, 2012)